 There are three ways I was able to make this a “shortcut” recipe.
 First of all, I used all frozen veggies that were already washed, peeled and diced (gotta love that!).
 Second of all, I used my fastest and easiest biscuit recipe (that’s mainly just flour and cream) to go on top instead of a more labor intensive pie crust.
-And lastly, I used “clean” organic canned chicken from our sponsor Valley Fresh because it made things super easy and tasted great mixed in with the sauce in this dish.
+And lastly, I used “clean” organic canned chicken from Valley Fresh because it made things super easy and tasted great mixed in with the sauce in this dish.

 Making everything from scratch is a wonderful goal, but sometimes life simply gets in the way, and the convenience of already cooked chicken can make all the difference!
 And when it’s certified USDA organic with simple ingredients (sans antibiotics or anything artificial) in a BPA-free can there’s nothing to feel guilty about whatsoever. :)

 For the Filling

 - 3 cloves garlic minced

 - 3 cups frozen veggies carrot + pea mixture

 - 4 cans chicken drained (I used Valley Fresh Organic)